intelligence38000/android-docs/src/pages/maps/overview/snapshotter.md

 }}

-Once you have the `Bitmap` image, you're free to use it however you'd like.
+Once you have the `Bitmap` image, you're free to use it how you'd like.

 The Mapbox Android demo app has two examples that show how the snapshot `Bitmap` images can be used: